 What should my baby’s nappies look like?

 This table shows how your babies nappies should look in their first month of life if they are feeding properly.

-How will breastfeeding affect mine and my baby’s sleep?
+How will my baby affect my sleep?

 What can my partner do to help?

 The support of your partner is very important.
 They can make sure that you are getting enough to eat and drink, can help you by caring for the baby between feeds so you can rest.
 Your partner can do skin to skin with baby to provide comfort and help them settle to sleep, and they can do care tasks that are necessary like changes, bathing and play.

 If you choose to feed your baby milk from a bottle – whether it be expressed milk or first infant formula, it is very important to prepare the milk in the safest way possible.

 Will I need to bring in my own formula?

 Yes, this is not provided by the hospital.
 There are no facilities for sterilising bottles on the postnatal ward, so we can supply single use bottles and teats, but you will need to bring in ready-made formula in small cartons or bottles that are typically 70ml.